elvisburrniku/Clientlly-Webpage/replit.md

-✓ EXCLUDED navigation menu from yellow background - maintains clean transparent backdrop-blur navigation ✓ POSITIONED yellow background section to start immediately underneath navigation area with no gap ✓ FIXED spacing issue by adjusting hero section padding-top to exactly match navigation height (64px) ✓ SELECTIVELY restored yellow background for CTA section only (July 27, 2025) ✓ Kept yellow background for "Ready to Trust Your Business with Us?" call-to-action section on landing page ✓ Maintained blue/purple theme for hero sections and other background areas
+✓ EXCLUDED navigation menu from yellow background - maintains clean transparent backdrop-blur navigation ✓ POSITIONED yellow background section to start immediately underneath navigation area with no gap ✓ FIXED spacing issue by adjusting hero section padding-top to exactly match navigation height (64px) ✓ ENHANCED title animations with smooth professional effects (July 27, 2025) ✓ Added enhanced animations for all major titles: smooth-slide-in, enhanced-text-wave, floating-glow, gradient-shift ✓ Updated "Everything you need to run your business" with smooth slide-in and enhanced text wave ✓ Applied advanced animations to "The features you need.
+All in one place" with floating glow effect ✓ Enhanced "Choose the perfect plan for your business" with smooth professional animations ✓ Updated "Ready to Trust Your Business with Us?" with floating glow and enhanced text wave ✓ Added "Let's grow together" title with individual word animations (floating-glow, enhanced-text-wave, gradient-shift) ✓ Implemented "Ready to Launch?" trial page title with smooth animations and enhanced effects ✓ Used cubic-bezier timing functions for smooth professional motion (0.25, 0.46, 0.45, 0.94) ✓ Applied staggered animation delays for sequential loading effects ✓ SELECTIVELY restored yellow background for CTA section only (July 27, 2025) ✓ Kept yellow background for "Ready to Trust Your Business with Us?" call-to-action section on landing page ✓ Maintained blue/purple theme for hero sections and other background areas